mdwallick/ul-customization/dark-mode/README.md

 ## Prerequisites

+- You must have a [custom domain](https://auth0.com/docs/customize/custom-domains) configured on your tenant.
-This project requires the [Auth0 CLI](https://github.com/auth0/auth0-cli).
-Ensure that you have logged the CLI in to your desired tenant.
+- This project requires the [Auth0 CLI](https://github.com/auth0/auth0-cli).
+Ensure
+  that you have logged the CLI in to your desired tenant.

 ```bash
 auth0 login